Thimoteus/purescript-simple-repl/README.md

              loop
 ```

-The main draw of this library is the `readLine :: forall e.
-Repl e String`
+The main draw of this library is the `readLine :: Repl String`
 function.

 The point was to make it possible to do something akin to Haskell's